 - Standard: The lead level used to trigger corrective action is 15 parts per billion (ppb)1 in most states and New York City.
-Illinois uses 2 ppb and California’s standard has not yet been established.
+Illinois uses 2 ppb, Vermont 4 ppb, and California’s 5ppb.

-- Corrective action and Notification: Required actions if lead levels exceed the standard usually include stopping use of the affected fixture(s) and providing water that meets the standard.
-Illinois, Oregon, and New Hampshire require a remedial action plan be submitted to the state.
-Communication to parents or guardians is required by five states if levels above the standard are found; only California and Oregon require the notification regardless of testing results.
-California and New York City both require posting of results publicly online.
+- Corrective action and notification: Required actions if lead levels exceed the standard usually include stopping use of the affected fixture(s) and providing water that meets the standard.
+Illinois, Oregon, New Hampshire, and Vermont require a remedial action plan be submitted to the state.
+Communication to parents or guardians is required by seven states and Washington, DC, if levels above the standard are found; California, Oregon and Vermont require the notification regardless of testing results.
+California, Vermont, and New York City require posting of results publicly online.